Swetlanda/travel-task-list/README.md

 ![Lighthouse testing](documentations/travel-tally-lighthouse.png)

 ## Deployment
-To deploy the TravelTalley application to Heroku, the following steps were taken, following the **Django Deployment Instructions 2024** provided by Code Institute:
+To deploy the TravelTally application to Heroku, the following steps were taken, following the **Django Deployment Instructions 2024** provided by Code Institute:

 **1. Repository Setup**